UdaikaranSingh/recordLinkage/reports/final_report.md

 | ------------- |:-------------:|
 | ![Amazon Table](./images/amazon_nans.png){ width=25% }     | ![Google Table](./images/google_nans.png){ width=25% }|

 Like the Abt-Buy dataset, the majority of the data is textual, with the exception of price.
 The main objective to perform entity linkage would be perform text processing methods on the description columns.
 In this dataset, there are 1300 ground truth matches, with 1113 unique Amazon IDs and 1291 unique Google IDs, meaning there are 1-to-many entity matches.
-Unlike the book/author datasets, the titles/names of products between the two datasets rarely match each other exactly, which again reinforces the intuition that the desciption column would have to be heavily utilized to perform effective entity resolution.
+Unlike the book/author datasets, the titles/names of products between the two datasets rarely match each other exactly, which again reinforces the intuition that the description column would have to be heavily utilized to perform effective entity resolution.

 \pagebreak